Coal in South Africa

-South Africa produces in excess of 255 million tonnes of coal (2011 estimate) and consumes almost three-quarters of that domestically.
+As of 2011, South Africa produces in excess of 255 million tonnes of coal and consumes almost three-quarters of that domestically.
 As of 2018, South Africa was the seventh largest producer and consumer of coal in the world.
-This large industry, means that as of 2015 about 80,000 workers, or .5% of total employment, was from the coal industry, down from a peak in 1981 of 135,000 workers.
+The industry, as of 2015, employs about 80,000 workers, or .5% of total employment, down from a peak in 1981 of 135,000 workers.
 The coal industry is South Africa's largest contribution to the greenhouse gases that cause climate change.

 Around 77% of South Africa's energy needs are directly derived from coal.
 South Africa is the 5th largest exporter of coal in the world, with 30% consumed overseas.
 92% of coal consumed on the African continent is produced in South Africa.
 80% of South Africa's CO_{2} emissions come from the energy supply which is dependent on coal, which produced the vast majority of the country's energy, or 42GWs.
-In negotiations leading up to the COP26 Climate Conference in Glasgow, South Africa and its partner countries reached a $8.5 billion Climate finance package to end end its reliance on coal.
+In negotiations leading up to the COP26 Climate Conference in Glasgow, South Africa and its partner countries reached a $8.5 billion Climate finance package to end its reliance on coal.
 The use of coal in South Africa dates back to the Iron Age (300–1880 AD), when charcoal (note: not coal, but charred wood) was used to melt iron and copper, but large-scale exploitation of coal did not occur until the mid-19th century.